Lipscomb hosts Pissis and Alabama A&M - WTOP News

 Nashville, Tennessee; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Alabama A&M plays Lipscomb after Sami Pissis scored 21 points in Alabama A&M’s 80-53 victory over the Tennessee State Tigers.
+BOTTOM LINE: Alabama A&M plays Lipscomb after Sami Pissis scored 21 points in Alabama A&M’s 80-53 win against the Tennessee State Tigers.

-The Bisons have gone 3-0 in home games.
-Lipscomb is fifth in the ASUN at limiting opponent scoring, allowing 75.6 points while holding opponents to 45.0% shooting.
+The Bisons have gone 3-0 at home.
+Lipscomb ranks fifth in the ASUN in rebounding averaging 33.9 rebounds.
+Grant Asman leads the Bisons with 6.2 boards.

+Lipscomb is shooting 42.8% from the field this season, 0.8 percentage points higher than the 42.0% Alabama A&M allows to opponents.
+Alabama A&M averages 6.6 made 3-pointers per game this season, 1.5 fewer made shots on average than the 8.1 per game Lipscomb gives up.

-TOP PERFORMERS: Grant Asman is shooting 43.6% from beyond the arc with 2.7 made 3-pointers per game for the Bisons, while averaging 13.1 points and 6.2 rebounds.
-Mateo Esmeraldo is shooting 41.7% and averaging 10.0 points.
+TOP PERFORMERS: Asman is scoring 13.1 points per game and averaging 6.2 rebounds for the Bisons.
+Mateo Esmeraldo is averaging 10.0 points and 3.6 rebounds while shooting 41.7%.

-Kintavious Dozier is averaging 14.6 points and two steals for the Bulldogs.
-Pissis is averaging 10.9 points and 3.9 assists.
+Peyton Daniels averages 2.0 made 3-pointers per game for the Bulldogs, scoring 6.5 points while shooting 46.2% from beyond the arc.
+Kintavious Dozier is averaging 14.6 points and two steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.